tfbecker/bundesanzeiger_telegram_bot/README.md

 docker logs bundesanzeiger-bot
 ```

-## Security Considerations
+## 🔒 Security Considerations

 - Keep your `.env` file secure and never commit it to version control
 - Consider using Docker secrets for production deployments
 - Regularly rotate your API keys
+- The bot stores minimal user data and focuses on processing financial information

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributions
+## 👥 Contributions

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or open an issue for bug reports and feature requests.